hphuongdhsp/Segmentation-Tutorial/Part 1-Tensorflow/README.md

 ```
 Here `args.mixed_precision` is the boolen parameter for mixed_precision

-- Change the input data into tf.float16:
+- Change the out data (input of model) into tf.float16:

 When we load dataset, before do suffling and do batching we convert out data into float16.
 To do that,
 ```python